microcombustion/ctwrap/README.md

 Light-weight Python wrapper for batch simulation jobs (e.g. Cantera).

-> At the moment, the wrapper works on Linux, but not on Windows.
-Some features that are currently being implemented in Cantera 2.5 (e.g. improved `SolutionArray` support with HDF export) will be incorporated in a future update.
+> Some features that are currently being implemented in Cantera 2.5 (e.g. improved `SolutionArray` support with HDF export) will be incorporated in a future update.

 ## Philosophy